-You can only imagine the look of horror on uninformed retirees faces when they find out that what they thought was a low, or no tax decision actually cost them tens or hundreds (or millions) of dollars in AMT taxes they never heard of, that no one warned them about, or taught them how to coordinate their financial situation so this would never happen.
+You can only imagine the look of dismay on uninformed retirees faces when they find out that what they thought was a low, or no tax decision actually cost them thousands more in AMT taxes they never heard of, that no one warned them about, or taught them how to coordinate their financial situation so this would never happen.

 See, you only pay the AMT if you have set up your finances in certain ways that allow this to occur.
 And, we can't give you any rules of thumb about it, because the only way to know if this could happen, and more importantly, to PREVENT it from happening...is to literally crunch all the numbers for YOUR specific entire financial situation, and see what the numbers tells us.
-There is NO WAY to estimate or ballpark it.
-It HAS to be done in the context of your whole situation.
-It's that complicated.